 Meet the Team

-Kate has over 15 years experience working within the field of facilitation, from working to engage at-risk children in photographic practices in an after school club, to becoming the artistic director of Envirolution, a Manchester based environmental festival, and leading children's workshops at festivals across the country.
+Kate has over 15 years experience working within the field of facilitation, from working to engage at-risk children in photographic practices in an after school clubs, to becoming the artistic director of Envirolution, a Manchester based environmental festival, and leading children's workshops at festivals across the country.
 With 15 years experience working as a photography technician with specialism in risk assessment and health and safety policy writing, Kate is well versed at engaging a variety of ages and abilities in the magic of photography.
 Kate has particular interest in alternative and sustainable darkroom.
 She has developed a series of creative darkroom workshops, including cyanotype, liquid light, mordançage, chemigrams and film soup, which she delivers regularly to students at Falmouth University.

 Natalie is both a creative practitioner and a support worker who has worked in a multitude of different mental health settings, using Film and Photography as a therapeutic tool to improve people’s well-being.
 After working in the film industry for ten years, she retrained as a Play Therapist and Mental Health Support Worker.
 Combining these two passions, she helped facilitate therapeutic workshops for a range of vulnerable people, including in children’s homes, PRU’s and with a leading homeless charity.
 She understands the importance of creating a nurturing and open-minded environment and tailors each session to individual needs.
 As a woman in a mainly male-dominated film industry and managing a chronic health issue, Natalie is well-versed in the challenges people may face and this is reflected in her practice and work ethic.